 Laura is a member of the Nova Scotia Barrister’s Society, the Advocates Society, and the Atlantic Provinces Trial Lawyers Association.
 Laura holds a Juris Doctor from the University of New Brunswick (2013) and has been practicing law since 2014.

-Hiltz v.
-Elmsdale Landscaping Ltd., 2022 NSSC 243 (successful claim for wrongful dismissal and bad faith in contractual dealings)
+Elmsdale Landscaping Ltd. v.
+Hiltz, 2023 NSCA 56 (successful claim for wrongful dismissal and bad faith in contractual dealings, upheld on appeal)

 Hazouri v.
 Beacon Hill Development Ltd., 2021 NSSC 340 (successful application to set aside an Agreement of Purchase and Sale)